Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Introduction

-In this work, we employ leading order (LO) Faddeev techniques in the momentum representation, developed in the past in Refs.~\cite{Canham:2008jd,DL-Canham:2009,Yamashita:2004pv,Platter:2004he,Platter:2004ns,Platter:2004zs}, to formulate an effective quantum mechanical methodology to assess the geometrical structure of the plausible S-wave $D^0nn$ bound system.
-Such an EFT-inspired description provides a viable means to correlate in a model-independent way the low-energy structures to the expected features of a universal halo-bound Efimov state.
-Such structural predictions could not only shed light on the inherent character of the hadronic clustering mechanisms but also provide valuable inputs for other {\it ab initio} calculations including lattice QCD simulations.
-The paper is organized as follows: In Sec.~\ref{sec:FaddeevOp}, we begin our mathematical formulation by pedagogically presenting a brief outline of the general operator formalism of deriving the notable Faddeev equations~\cite{Faddeev:1961,Glockle_1983} for an arbitrary three-body system.
-In Sec.~\ref{sec:Faddeev-Dnn}, we then extend the formalism to describe the dynamics of a $2n$-halo-bound $D^0nn$ system.
-For this purpose, we employ Jacobi momentum representation to build a complete set of basis states using partial wave decomposition that is needed to describe the component wavefunctions representing all possible re-arrangements of the binary subsystems.
-By projecting the operator form of the Faddeev equations onto the chosen basis, we derive a set of coupled integral equations describing the dynamics of the coupled spin and isospin channels for the $D^0nn$ system.
-Subsequently, we establish a one-to-one correspondence with the analogous STM integral equations derived in Ref.~\cite{Raha:2017ahu} using LO ${}^{{\pi}\!\!\!/}$EFT\,\footnote{In case of the $D^0nn$ system, with the $D^0$-meson identified as the structureless core, the halo-EFT becomes equivalent to ${}^{{\pi}\!\!\!/}$EFT.} whose solutions determine the low-energy $D^0nn$ observables.
-In Sec.~\ref{sec:formfactors}, we demonstrate the reconstruction of the full three-body $D^0 nn$ wavefunction in terms of different re-arrangements channels (cf. Fig.~\ref{fig:channels}).
-We then show how the solution to component wavefunctions can be used to extract various structural features of a plausible Efimov-bound $D^0nn$ system, namely, the one- and two-body matter density form factors, their corresponding mean square radii, and the $n-D^0-n$ opening angle.
-In Sec.~\ref{sec:results}, we report the results of our numerical evaluations in the context of the ZCL model idealization and discuss the universal physics implications.
-Finally, Sec.~\ref{sec:summary} contains our summary and conclusions.
-Specific details pertaining to our adopted formalism and numerical implementation have been relegated to the appendices.
+The paper is organized as follows: In Sec.~\ref{sec:Faddeev-Dnn}, we elaborate on our theoretical halo-EFT framework needed for the Faddeev-based analyses.
+We begin with the mathematical formulation of the LO Faddeev equations~\cite{Faddeev:1961,Glockle_1983} needed to describe the three-body dynamics of a $2n$-halo-bound $D^0nn$ system.
+For this purpose, we employ Jacobi momentum representation to build a complete set of basis states using partial-wave decomposition needed to describe the component wave functions representing all possible re-arrangements of the binary sub-systems.
+By projecting the operator form of the Faddeev equations onto the chosen basis, we obtain a set of coupled integral equations that describe the LO dynamics of the coupled spin-isospin channels for the $D^0nn$ system.
+Subsequently, we establish a one-to-one correspondence of our halo-EFT results with the analogous STM integral equations derived in Ref.~\cite{Raha:2017ahu} using LO ${}^{\pi\!\!\!\!/}$EFT, whose solutions determine the low-energy $D^0nn$ observables.
+We further reconstruct the full three-body $D^0nn$ wave function in terms of different fragmentation component wave functions (cf. Fig.~\ref{fig:channels}) and show how their solutions could be used to extract various geometrical features of a plausible bound $D^0nn$ system.
+Our numerical results within the ZCL model framework are presented in Sec.~\ref{sec:results}, followed by a discussion of their implications for universal physics.
+A concise summary and concluding remarks are given in Sec.~\ref{sec:summary}.
+Technical details of the formalism and numerical implementation are deferred to the appendices.